Written by Travel Writer Kate from Our Escape Clause.

 I am obsessed with Slovenia.
 This small country has everything: a beautiful (if small) coastline, breathtaking mountains, and a funky, engaging capital city.
 It’s the perfect size to explore thoroughly in two weeks: two weeks in Slovenia will give you a comprehensive overview of the country while still leaving enough undone to inspire your second trip!

 Want to plan a perfect two weeks in Slovenia?
 Here’s what I recommend:

 Hooray, you’re in Slovenia!

-It’s time to start your trip at the coast: I recommend staying in the small town of Piran.
+It’s time to start your trip to the coast: I recommend staying in the small town of Piran.

-If you’re heading here from either the Ljubljana or Venice airports, you’ll be able to easily catch a bus to Piran.
+If you’re heading here from either the Ljubljana or Venice airports, you’ll be able to catch a bus to Piran easily.

 Here’s a hint: the best swimming in Piran is not near the lighthouse, where you’ll find the crowds of tourists.
 The best place to swim is toward the back of the town: follow the directions to the town walls, and bear left along the coast–in just a few minutes, you’ll stumble upon an uncrowded section of coastline with clear water and only a few other people milling around.

 If you’d prefer to stay somewhere a little busier than Piran, nearby Portoroz is a larger coastal town and has more of a resort-like feel.

 It’s time to head into the mountains!
 Triglav National Park is the pride of the country, and two weeks in Slovenia could not be considered complete without some time appreciating the park and its surrounding areas.
 A great way to explore this part of the country is by bicycle.